 A journey does remind me time has advanced.
 Yet, more, it is also a great reminder of what I've done.
 What we've achieved.
 It's a timeline of location.
 It reminds one of the decisions made.
 All this bound up with a connection to rivers.

 Late in my 6th form year (yes, that ages me a little!)
 I was on a host exchange to Murray River, Australia.
 My father telephones delivering the news I'd been accepted to Teachers Training College.
 They required me to return immediately, to forsake my exchange.
-All those months of serving behind the counter at my local dairy - wasted!
+All those months of serving behind the counter at my local Tamatea dairy - wasted!
 My exchange ruined.
 A choice, at the time I felt so frustrated by.

 I returned to NZ.

 A few years later, north to the Waikato, to reside by my next river.
 Here the joy of my children join my trail.
 We do drift away from a river for a short period.
 Yet, the pull of the river remains strong and calls me back.
 So, nearly 30 years later, I stand alongside the Waikato River today as Principal of this great school.

 That initial river I once mourned, that tough decision, smoothed away by time, my growth, my trail.
 That moment required me to trust, to listen and to embrace who I am, who I can be, and who I will be.
-The same very qualities we ask of our children each and every day.
+The same very qualities we ask of our students each and every day.

-Do join us for coffee during your visit — the staff always appreciate a morning tea shout.
+Do join us for coffee during your visit — and the staff always appreciate a morning tea shout.

 required me to trust, to listen and to embrace who I am, who I can be, and who I will be.
 The same very qualities we ask of our children each and every dayPaula Farquhar